 St Luke's feast day, 18/10/2016 at Westminster Cathedral

-'At the exposition of the Blessed Sacrament, after the mass at the Cathedral, the women were kneeling in prayer.'
+'At the exposition of the Blessed Sacrament after the mass the young women, dotted amongst the seats, were kneeling in prayer.'

 The Imitation of Christ by Thomas a Kempis